Frequently asked questions

 We are constantly trying to digitise our information, fitting into our mission of producing as sustainably as possible.

-For opera and ballet, luxury programme books with background articles and interesting visual material are still for sale in the theatre and in the webshop, as well as separate booklets containing the libretto.
-However, we also strive to present as much information as possible to visitors online in an accessible way.
-In the theatre, you will therefore find an A4 with the credits, cast, background and story on it.
-You will also find a QR code to access online programme information and a PDF of the luxury programme book (without libretto) for free.
+We also aim to present as much information as possible to visitors online in an accessible way.
+In the theatre, you will therefore find an information sheet with the credits, cast, background and story.
+You will also find a QR code to access free online programme information and a free PDF of the programme book (without libretto).

 How can I follow the story at the opera?

-The operas at Dutch National Opera have both Dutch and English surtitles.
+The operas at Dutch National Opera on the Main Stage have both Dutch and English surtitles.
 You can also buy books with the entire libretto in the original language and in Dutch.

-Every performance at the Dutch National Opera & Ballet has a preface.
+Every performance on the Main Stage at the Dutch National Opera & Ballet has a introduction.

-The preface starts 45 minutes before the show starts and is to be seen in the Souterrain.
-Attending the prefaces is free for visitors of the performance.
-A few days before the performance, the preface is available as a podcast.
+The introduction starts 45 minutes before the show starts and is to be seen in the Souterrain.
+Attending the introduction is free for visitors of the performance.
+A few days before the performance, the introduction is available as a podcast.
 On the online page of the show, you can find the podcast.

 Food and drinks